Mental Health Facilities Big Spring, TX

 Samaritan Counseling Center - 50.4 miles from Big Spring, TX

 Samaritan Counseling Center is a mental health clinic in Midland, TX, located at 10008 Pilot Avenue, in the 79706 zip code.
 Samaritan Counseling Center provides outpatient treatment.
-Samaritan Counseling Center offers trauma therapy, behavior modification and couples/family therapy to children / adolescents, adults and seniors 65 or older.
+Samaritan Counseling Center offers couples/family therapy, cognitive behavioral therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
 More services at Samaritan Counseling Center include suicide prevention services and family psychoeducation.

 Learn More